Ageorge017/CmpSci-311/README.md

 # CmpSci-311

-These are projects completed in Systems Programming Course
+These are projects and homeworks completed in Systems Programming Course.